open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Jackbui96.md

 # Nguyen Bui (Jack)
 Location: San Jose, California (Time Zone: Pacific Time Zone), U.S.A
+Phone: (727) 276-5984
+Email: nguyenbui1996@gmail.com

 ## Operating System
 I am currently using Ubuntu OS (16.04) and Windows 10 OS.

 ## Self Introduction

-Hello everyone and welcome to my Wiki page, I hope that you will have a
+Hello everyone and welcome to my Wiki page.

-I am a Junior International Software Engineering at San Jose State Unviversity.
+I hope that you will enjoy your stay here.

+A little bit about myself.
+My name is Nguyen Bui (Jack), a junior international student from Vietnam.
-Currently working on my Bachelor's in Software Engineering at San Jose State University.
+I am currently working toward my B.S in Software Engineering at San Jose State University.

-I am easy to work with and like to learn new technologies.
+I specialize in developing Android App and maintaining databases.
+My goal is to learn and get a hand-on experience as much as possible before gruaduating.

 ### Skills:
 * Java